 The Professional MBA program allows full-time professionals to earn a MBA in two years while continuing to work.
 Classes meet one weekend a month, alternating between Virginia Tech facilities in Roanoke and Richmond, plus weekly online.
 The program is cohort-based and starts each fall.
 Students will gain understanding of general business disciplines, including finance, accounting, marketing, leadership and more.
-Classes are limited to 40 students and the deadline to apply is May 1st
+Classes are limited to 40 students.
+There are seasonal deadlines.

 Contact: Karen Cholakis, 703.538.8414

 The program is targeted to full-time students and requires 60 semester hours of course work including a 600-hour internship.
 Students complete coursework that satisfies Virginia School of Licensure (K-12), Virginia Licensed Professional Counselor (LPC), and National Counselor Certification (NCC).
-The program is CACREP accredited and the deadline to apply is January 10.
+The program is CACREP accredited.
+Please check the website below for deadline information.

 Contact: Laura Farmer, (540) 231-9725